dpays/beem/docs/tutorials.rst

 Transactionbuilder
 ------------------
-Sign transactions with beem without using the wallet and build the transaction by hand.
+Sign transactions with dPayGo without using the wallet and build the transaction by hand.
 Example with one operation with and without the wallet:

 .. code-block:: python

-    from beem import Steem
+    from dpaygo import DPay
-    from beem.transactionbuilder import TransactionBuilder
+    from dpaygo.transactionbuilder import TransactionBuilder
-    from beembase import operations
+    from dpaygobase import operations
-    stm = Steem()
+    stm = DPay()
     # Uncomment the following when using a wallet:
     # stm.wallet.unlock("secret_password")
-    tx = TransactionBuilder(steem_instance=stm)
+    tx = TransactionBuilder(dpay_instance=stm)
     op = operations.Transfer(**{"from": 'user_a',
                                 "to": 'user_b',
-                                "amount": '1.000 SBD',
+                                "amount": '1.000 BBD',
                                 "memo": 'test 2'}))
     tx.appendOps(op)
     # Comment appendWif out and uncomment appendSigner when using a stored key from the wallet